 Is the Galaxy S20 FE worth it in 2021?

 The Galaxy S20 FE (Fan Edition) is a cheaper variant of Samsung’s S20 line.
 It launched in October 2020 — a full 8 months after Samsung’s initial Galaxy S20 release — and features many of the more important hardware specs from the S20 line, cutting only a few corners to drive the price down.

 For many people, it’ll be hard to tell any differences between S20 FE and the regular model.
 The most obvious changes is the build quality, which substitutes the usual glass back for a new plastic back with matte finish.
 There’s also a lower resolution display, but seeing as how it’s 120Hz, it’s hard to complain.

 Other specs include a 6.5-inch 120Hz screen, in-display fingerprint sensor, fast Snapdragon 865 processor, up to 8GB of RAM and 256GB of storage, a high capacity 4,500mAh battery, and 5G connectivity.
 As you can see, there’s lots here to love.

 On Swappa, there’s only a small $55 price difference between the regular Galaxy S20 and the S20 FE, so it really just depends on your personal preferences.
-When compared to the regular Galaxy S20, the S20 FE offers a larger screen, bigger battery, and mmWave 5G.
-The only real downside is a little less RAM on some models, lower resolution display, and a plastic back that could be more prone to scratches.
+When compared to the regular Galaxy S20, the S20 FE offers a larger screen, a bigger battery, and mmWave 5G.
+The only real downside is a little less RAM on some models, a lower-resolution display, and a plastic back that could be more prone to scratches.